AdobeDocs/cc-everywhere/src/pages/guides/review/test_cases.md

 ## Review Test Cases

 This guide is designed to help you systematically review and verify all critical aspects of your integration before submitting it for approval.
-By following this test cases checklist, you can ensure that your integration meets Adobe's brand guidelines, functions as advertised, and provides a seamless user experience.
-Each step includes specific examples to help you understand and apply the requirements effectively.

  Let's get started on making your integration the best it can be!

 ### Public Profile Content

 - [ ] Name adheres to Adobe brand guidelines.
-  - **Example**: Ensure the public profile name is "Adobe Creative Suite" and not "Adobe123".
+  - **Example**: Ensure the public profile name is "ABCCompany" and not "ABC123".
 - [ ] Logo does not include Adobe icons or dummy icons.
   - **Example**: Verify that the public profile logo is a custom design and does not include Adobe's official logo or placeholder icons.

 ### App Description

 - [ ] Description is well-formatted and not garbled.
-  - **Example**: Confirm the app description is formatted correctly and does not display as "�Adobe Integration�".
+  - **Example**: Confirm the app description is formatted correctly and does not display as "�ABC Integration�".
 - [ ] Clearly conveys the integration's functionality.
   - **Example**: Ensure the app description clearly states, "This integration allows users to edit photos directly within Adobe Express."